UrielOfir/personal-website/content/en/podcasts and videos/where_did_you_go.md

 ---
-title: Where Did You Go? - Podcast
+title: Where Did You Go? - My podcast
 weight: 10
 type: "docs"
 ---